 From January 2019 Onuch is the PhD Director at the Politics Department at UoM, and is a member of the Research Leadership Team.
 Between 2015-2019 she was the Chair of Comparative Public Policy and Institutions Research Cluster and remains an active Member of the Democracy and Elections Research Cluster.
 She is the 2017 winner of the Political Studies Association National Sir Bernard Crick Award for Outstanding Teaching.

 Previously, Onuch held the post of Petro Jacyk Prize Fellow, at CERES, at the Munk School of Global Affairs, at the University of Toronto (where she worked with Jeffrey Kopstein, Peter Solomon and Lucan Way).
-In 2008-2009 (and again in 2013) she was a Visiting Fellow at the Universidad Torcuato Di Tella (UTDT) in Buenos Aires, Argentina (where she worked with Enrique Peruzzotti and Guillermo O’Donnell).
+In 2008-2009 (again in 2013 and 2019) she was a Visiting Fellow at the Universidad Torcuato Di Tella (UTDT) in Buenos Aires, Argentina (where she worked with Enrique Peruzzotti and Guillermo O’Donnell).

 Onuch holds a Master of Sciences in Comparative Politics (2006) from the London School of Economics and Political Science (London, UK).
 Her MSc thesis is entitled: “The Dynamics of ‘Exit’ and ‘Voice’: Causes and Growth of the Informal Sector (‘exit’) and its Relationship to Collective Political Participation (‘voice’) in the Case of Informal Workers in Rio de Janeiro, Brazil and Kyiv, Ukraine.”